Holistische Arts

 Control smear test

-About 4 weeks after the last treatment, a smear test is performed to assess the result.
+About 4 weeks after the last treatment, a smear test is performed to evaluate the result.
 In the meantime, HPV tests are taken to monitor the effect of the treatments.

 5